-TIP #2: While waiting for the parade to start, get your friend or a family member to save your spot and then head over to 9025 Glover Road and the Fort Langley Village Farmers Market which normally takes place on Saturdays outside the town’s historic church but runs for an extra session more years on Victoria Day.
+TIP #2: While waiting for the parade to start, get your friend or a family member to save your spot and then head over to 9025 Glover Road and the Fort Langley Village Farmers Market which normally takes place on Saturdays outside the town’s historic church but runs for an extra session most years on Victoria Day.

 May Day in the Park

-After the May Day parade the holiday celebrations continue in nearby Fort Langley Community Park, which is located at St. Andrews Avenue and Nash Street.
+After the May Day Parade the holiday celebrations continue in nearby Fort Langley Community Park, which is located at St. Andrews Avenue and Nash Street.